sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 ## SIP User Agent

-The [SIPUserAgent](xref:SIPSorcery.SIP.App.SIPUserAgent) class is the highest level abstraction for dealing with SIP user agent client and server operations.
+The @"SIPSorcery.SIP.App.SIPUserAgent" class is the highest level abstraction for dealing with SIP user agent client and server operations.
 It provides an interface that aims to make dealing with common signalling functions - such as making a call, putting the remote party on hold, hanging up and more - as easy as possible.

 For non-server SIP applications the [SIPUserAgent](xref:SIPSorcery.SIP.App.SIPUserAgent) class will often be the main SIP related class that needs to be used.